Independent Spirit Robert Altman Award

 The Independent Spirit Robert Altman Award is presented to the ensemble cast, director and casting director of a film by the Film Independent, a non-profit organization dedicated to independent film and independent filmmakers.
 It is named after director, screenwriter, and producer Robert Altman, who is considered a "maverick" in naturalistic films.

-The award was created as a tribute after his passing during the 2007 ceremony, with Todd Haynes' musical drama film I'm Not There being the first recipient of the award.
-It became a competitive category the following year.
-Since its inauguration, the award was always directly given to the winner, without any other nominees.
+The award was created as a tribute after his death during the 2007 ceremony.
+The following year, it became a competitive category where a movie wins directly, without any nominees.
+The winner was I'm Not There.
+Two of its recipients, Marcus Carl Franklin and Cate Blanchett, were nominated for Best Supporting Male and Best Supporting Female, respectively (the latter won).
+The year after that, the rules changed so that the actors that win this award won't be eligible for the individual acting categories.